microsoft/WhatTheHack/037-WindowsVirtualDesktop/Student/02-Implement-Manage-Network.md

     * Azure Bastion service and NSG to secure Bastion
     * Deploy Virtual Network Gateway

-**Note** The Hub virtual network and its components will deployed via script located in Resources folder
+**NOTE:** The Hub virtual network and its components will deployed via script located in Resources folder

 * Setup a client VPN to your Hub virtual network
 * Build three virtual network spokes in each user region